Enoch Burke claims he was defamed in newspaper article

 The judge said he was “bemused” by the claim that the article could prejudice the ongoing issues between Mr Burke and the school.

-He had not seen the article, said Mr Justice O’Moore, adding that he would not in any way be influenced by media reporting of the dispute.
+He had not seen the article, Mr Justice O’Moore said, adding he would not in any way be influenced by media reporting of the dispute.

 Mr Burke, who objects to addressing a student with the pronoun “they” and opposes transgenderism, was committed to prison last month until he agrees to obey the order not to attend or attempt to teach any classes at Wilson’s Hospital School.

-The school obtained an order committing Mr Burke, who had been suspended pending the hearing of a disciplinary hearing into allegations of misconduct against him, to prison more than his failure to comply with the injunction.
+The school obtained an order committing Mr Burke, who had been suspended pending the hearing of a disciplinary hearing into allegations of misconduct against him, to prison over his failure to comply with the injunction.

 Mr Burke has brought an appeal before the Court of Appeal against orders including the granting of the temporary ex parte injunction against him and the subsequent decision to keep the injunction in place pending the final hearing of the case.